-A RESOLUTION EXTENDING THE TIME PERIOD FOR SATISFYING THE CONDITIONS SET FORTH IN ORDINANCE NO. 21 OF 2006, PERTAINING TO ROWLAND HALL-ST. MARK'S SCHOOL'S PETITION TO AMEND THE BAST BENCH MASTER PLAN AND REZONING OF PROPERTY GENERALLY LOCATED AT 1443 EAST SUNNYSIDE AVENUE be met within two years from the date that the ordinance was signed; and
+A RESOLUTION EXTENDING THE TIME PERIOD FOR SATISFYING THE CONDITIONS SET FORTH IN ORDINANCE NO. 21 OF 2006, PERTAINING TO ROWLAND HALL-ST. MARK'S SCHOOL'S PETITION TO AMEND THE BAST BENCH MASTER PLAN AND REZONING OF PROPERTY GENERALLY LOCATED AT 1443 EAST SUNNYSIDE AVENUE

-WHEREAS, the City Council enacted Ordinance No. 21 of 2006 on April 18, 2006; and WHEREAS, that ordinance imposed certain conditions and required that those conditions
+WHEREAS, the City Council enacted Ordinance No. 21 of 2006 on April 18, 2006; and period for satisfying the conditions set forth in the ordinance; and